 Japan has an annoying tradition of having lots of public holidays and not much regular paid leave.
-In particular, there’s a time known as Golden Week at the end of April and start of May, when about five public holidays fall within the space of ten days, meaning everyone takes an extra couple of days of leave to get a long holiday and go away somewhere.
+In particular, there’s a time known as Golden Week at the end of April and start of May, when about five public holidays fall within the space of two days, meaning everyone takes an extra couple of days of leave to get a long holiday and go away somewhere.
 That would be fine, except that it means prices get crazy expensive for all the popular places in and around Japan.
 So much worse than Christmas elsewhere.

 All that to explain why instead of going somewhere in Japan or to some other well-known tourist destination, I went to Busan for a few days.
 Busan (pronounced Pusan) is the second-largest city in South Korea, but I’d never heard of it until Overwatch (a game I play far too much of) added several places in a futuristic version of the city as playable locations.
 It looked interesting and was only a couple of hours flight from Tokyo, so I figured I’d give it a go.

 I booked several AirBnB “Experiences” to fill up the days with something more interesting than just wandering around.
 It turned out to be a great decision; I had three mornings with three awesome friendly hosts, doing a bunch of things I couldn’t have done on my own.

 The first one of these was a tour of the fish markets to get some Korean-style sashimi and clams, which we then ate at the host’s house.